 Almost every Australian will have a superannuation balance on their death.
 It could be a substantial amount that can be left to your family and loved ones.

 The superannuation system is not designed for the short-term financial needs of those who cannot manage their funds actively.
 Most of the superannuation contributions are tax-deductible, but there is a limit to how much can be deducted.
 All in all, however, it does add up to a large inheritance for your next of kin or chosen beneficiaries.

 However, superannuation is a little more complicated than most assets, for one simple reason.
 It can't be entirely granted or managed through a Will, and you do need to take extra actions and precautions to direct it to the right people.
 Those actions need to be organised with your superannuation fund itself.

 A binding death nomination is a nomination, made by a holder of a superannuation balance to a beneficiary under the plan to receive the benefits of a defined fund payable at death if the beneficiary dies or becomes incapacitated.

 A binding death nomination is what directs your superannuation fund to pay your balance out to the right people.
 It's a directive that the fund is legally required to follow.
 You can set this up by contacting your fund directly and making arrangements with them.
 Generally, they will provide you with a form to fill out and lodge to keep your plans organised.

 Superannuation and your Will.

-The above summary is intended to give you some ideas about the political and legal implications of the current situation.
+The above summary is intended to give you some ideas about the current situation's political and legal implications.
 If you would like more details, please do go contact your fund directly.